simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 2 Azure.md

 15. Create a new  **client**  folder under `src/main/java/com/example`.
 1. Within this package create a new Java file called `AzureClient.java`.
 * The IDE should create an empty Java class definition for you.
-17. Add the following annotations at the class level to make this object a Spring Bean and to only activate it when the "openai" profile is active:
+17. Add the following annotations at the class level to make this object a Spring Bean and to only activate it when the "azure" profile is active:
 ```
 @Component
 @Profile("azure")
 public class OpenAIClient {
 ```
-- Note: the `@Profile` annotation we be useful later when we want our application to switch between OpenAI, Azure, Ollama, etc.
+- Note: the `@Profile` annotation will be useful later when we want our application to switch between OpenAI, Azure, Ollama, etc.
 18. Add code to automatically provide a reference to the `ChatClient`.
 Spring Boot automatically creates this when the Spring AI dependencies are on the classpath:
 ```
 	@Autowired